chompy/pbrew/README.md

 ## Supported Services
 PBREW is designed to support the services we use at Contextual Code.
-The follow are the services it supports...
+The following are the services it supports...

 - PHP 5.6, 7.0, 7.1, 7.2, 7.3, 7.4
 - MariaDB 10.6